β‘ Lesson 18: Eevee Real-Time Rendering

 β Light Probe Workflow

-Standard setup for Eevee scenes:
+Standard setup for EEVEE Next scenes:

-- Add Irradiance Volume: Covers entire scene
+- Add a Volume probe: Covers entire scene

-- Position and scale probes
+- Position and scale the probes

 - Check result in Rendered view